andrewtwort/footy_tips_scraper/README.md

     <td><img src="https://github.com/andrewtwort/footy_tips_scraper/blob/master/images/Tips.png" width=300></td>
   <tr>
     <td>Simple user form with credentials and round fields</td>
-    <td>CSV export with full competition leaderboard for each round appended into a master file</td>
+    <td>CSV export with competition leaderboard for each round appended into a master file</td>
-    <td>CSV export with all competition tip for each round appended into a master file</td>
+    <td>CSV export with all competition tips for each round appended into a master file</td>
 </table>

 ## License